Okta Inc. (OKTA) Shares Down Despite Recent Market Volatility

 OKTA’s Market Performance

-OKTA’s stock has seen a 3.39% increase for the week, with a 8.33% rise in the past month and a 35.16% gain in the past quarter.
-The volatility ratio for the week is 4.84%, and the volatility levels for the past 30 days are at 4.01% for Okta Inc. The simple moving average for the last 20 days is 8.86% for OKTA stock, with a simple moving average of 12.32% for the last 200 days.
+The stock of Okta Inc. (OKTA) has seen a -4.85% decrease in the past week, with a 8.25% rise in the past month, and a 19.42% gain in the past quarter.
+The volatility ratio for the week is 4.39%, and the volatility levels for the past 30 days are at 4.17% for OKTA.
+The simple moving average for the last 20 days is 4.98% for OKTA stock, with a simple moving average of 9.85% for the last 200 days.

 Analysts’ Opinion of OKTA